-Viral infection rashes can include mononucleosis, chickenpox, shingles, and more.
-Viral rashes can cause symptoms such as stinging, itching, and pain.
+Viral infections that can cause rashes include mononucleosis, chickenpox, shingles, rubella, and more.
+Viral rashes can cause stinging, itching, and pain.
 Home remedies and medical treatments may help.

 This article looks at common types of viral rashes in adults and children.
-We also advise on how to identify them and when to see a doctor.
+It also offers advice on how to identify them and when to contact a doctor.

 A viral rash is one that occurs due to a viral infection.
 It can itch, sting, burn, or hurt.

 The appearance of viral skin rashes can vary.
-They may appear in the form of welts, red, brown, or purple blotches, or small bumps, and they might develop only on one part of the body or become widespread.
+They may appear as welts, small bumps, or red, brown, or purple blotches, and they might develop only on one part of the body or become widespread.

-The duration of the rash also varies considerably depending on the type of virus that is responsible for it.
-A wide variety of viruses cause viral rashes.
+The duration of the rash also varies considerably depending on the type of virus responsible.
+A wide variety of viruses cause rashes.

-While many viral infections affect people of all ages, some are more common in children and babies, and others primarily occur in adults.
+While many viral infections affect people of all ages, some are more common in children and infants, and others primarily occur in adults.

 The following are among the most well-known viral rashes: